pingcap/docs/sql/privilege.md

 ### SHOW

-`SHOW CREATE TABLE` requires any of the privileges.
+`SHOW CREATE TABLE` requires any single privilege to the table.

 `SHOW CREATE VIEW` requires the `SHOW VIEW` privilege.